Orders, decorations, and medals of the United Kingdom: Crown Honours Lists

+Orders of chivalry

-Current orders of chivalry
+Current orders

 The current system is made up of six orders of chivalry and four orders of merit.
 The statutes of each order specify matters such as the size of the order, the use of post-nominal letters and insignia design and display.
+These are ordered by the order of wear.

-Dormant orders of chivalry
+Dormant orders

 Orders were created for particular reasons at particular times.
 In some cases these reasons have ceased to have any validity and orders have fallen into abeyance, primarily due to the decline of the British Empire during the twentieth century.
 Reforms of the system have sometimes made other changes.
 For example, the British Empire Medal temporarily ceased to be awarded in the UK in 1993, as was the companion level award of the Imperial Service Order (although its medal is still used).
 The British Empire Medal was revived, however, in 2012 with 293 BEMs awarded for the 2012 Birthday Honours, and has continued to be awarded in some other Commonwealth nations.

-Order of St Patrick

 The Order of St Patrick was founded in 1783 by George III for the Kingdom of Ireland, and after the Acts of Union 1800 continued for Irish peers in the United Kingdom of Great Britain and Ireland.
 After the Irish Free State's secession in 1922, only members of the royal family were appointed to the order, the last in 1936.
 The last surviving knight was Prince Henry, Duke of Gloucester, who died on 10 June 1974.
 Although dormant, the order technically still exists, and may be used as an award at any time.

-Imperial orders

-These orders, relating to the British Raj or the British Indian Empire, are also dormant.
+Orders relating to the British Raj or the British Indian Empire are also dormant.
 The senior order, the Order of the Star of India, was divided into three grades, Knight Grand Commander, Knight Commander and Companion, of which the first and highest was conferred upon the Princes and Chiefs of Indian states and upon important British civil servants working in India.
 Women were not eligible to receive the award.
 The junior order, the Order of the Indian Empire, was divided into the same ranks and also excluded women.
 The third order, the Order of the Crown of India, was used exclusively to honour women.
 Its members, all sharing a single grade, consisted of the wives and close female relatives of Indian Princes or Chiefs; the Viceroy or Governor-General; the Governors of Bombay, Madras and Bengal; the Principal Secretary of State for India; and the Commander-in-Chief in India.
 Upon Indian independence in 1947, appointments to all these orders ceased.